Luxury Everest Base Camp Trekkers on a scenic Himalayan trail with snow-covered Ama Dablam Mountain and prayer flags under a bright blue sky

 Before traveling to Nepal, it is recommended to consider vaccines such as Hepatitis A, Typhoid, and Tetanus.
 Vaccines for Rabies, Japanese Encephalitis, and Malaria may also be advised depending on your activities and areas of visit.
 However, no vaccines are mandatory for entry into Nepal.
 Before taking any vaccines, it is essential to consult with your doctor to ensure you receive the appropriate advice tailored to your health and travel plans.

 To make your arrival in Nepal smoother, we highly recommend filling out the online visa application form before your trip.
 You can complete the form through the official Nepal Immigration website, saving you time at the entry point.
 On-arrival visas are available at Nepal’s entry points for most travelers.
 However, citizens of countries like Nigeria, Ghana, Zimbabwe, Swaziland, Cameroon, Somalia, Liberia, Ethiopia, Iraq, Palestine, Afghanistan, and Syria must obtain a visa from the nearest Nepalese embassy or consulate.
 The tourist visa fees are US$30 for 15 days, US$50 for 30 days, and US$125 for 90 days.
-Filling out the online visa form before arrival will help ensure a more efficient and hassle-free entry into Nepal.
+Completing the online visa form before arrival will help ensure a more efficient, hassle-free entry into Nepal.

 Our website accepts payments in USD, CAD, GBP, EUR, and AUD.
 If you reside in a country using these currencies, you can make payments directly from your bank account.
 Paying through your bank account will save you the 3% credit card processing fee.
 A deposit of at least 30% of the total cost is required to confirm this Luxury Everest Base Camp Trek.
 The remaining balance must be paid 30 days before your arrival.
-You can pay using Visa, Maestro, MasterCard, American Express, and other major credit cards.
+You can pay with Visa, Mastercard, American Express, and other major credit cards.
 Please note that credit card fees are additional to the tour cost if you choose this payment method.

 We strongly recommend purchasing a SIM card for reliable internet access in Nepal.
 The two main providers are Nepal Telecom (government-owned) and NCELL (privately owned).
 Getting your SIM card at the airport is best, where staff can assist with activation and data plan selection.
 A SIM card will make contacting us and locating our airport representative easier.
 Alternatively, you can also get an eSIM at Kathmandu Airport.